syncfusion-content/maui-docs/MAUI/Chips/Overview.md

 layout: post
 title: Overview | .NET MAUI Chips | Syncfusion
 platform: maui
-description: Learn here about overall key features in Essential Studio® for .NET MAUI SfChip Control, its elements, and more.
+description: Learn here about overall key features in Essential Studio for .NET MAUI SfChip Control, its elements, and more.
 control: SfChip
 ---

-> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion package.
-Please switch to the **Syncfusion Toolkit for .NET MAUI** for continued support.
+> **Notice**: After **Volume 1 2025 (Mid of March 2025)**, updates, bug fixes, and feature enhancements for this control will no longer be available in the Syncfusion® package.
+Please switch to the **Syncfusion® Toolkit for .NET MAUI** for continued support.
 For a smooth transition refer this [migration document](https://help.syncfusion.com/maui-toolkit/migration).

 # Overview in .NET MAUI Chips